-In order to meet the communication goals of any organization, comprehensive research needs to be done in order to select a solution with the right mix of digital signage features.
+To meet the communication goals of any organization, comprehensive research needs to be done to select a solution with the right mix of digital signage features.

-Digital signage adoption is growing, but there is huge potential that is untapped.
+Digital signage adoption is growing, but there is a huge untapped potential.
 Combining some essential components with proven best practices & compulsory features will help maximize the chosen digital signage solution to effectively advertise, educate, inform, or entertain an audience.

 Digital signage solutions require multiple modules, often made up of content design and management, media player(s) and a myriad of different add-on components.